MCvin/Geant4_MRCP_dosi/README.md

 ## 2 - GEOMETRY DEFINITION

-The geometry is build from the tetrahedral mesh models provided in the folder data/models/
+The geometry is build from the ICRP tetrahedral mesh models in the data/models/ folder.

 The models are loaded into Geant4 as tetrahedrons using the G4Tet class:
 ```c++